People

 I am an Anglo-Celtic Australian decolonising on Yuin Country, the land of my first settler ancestor.
 I’m on a long journey to unpack the depths of my identity.
 So much of who I am has seemingly been shaped by the darker and overwhelmed aspects of Judeo-Christianity, masculinity and whiteness.
 I see it as being of vital importance to acknowledge and honour this darkness, whilst also trying to revitalise these aspects of being.
 Through this lens, overwhelmed masculinity becomes the sacred masculine, patriarchal and shame-based Judeo-Christianity becomes an honoured if flawed ancestral belief structure, and obliterating oppressive whiteness becomes a celebrated ethnic and tribal identity, in equal relationship with other tribes.

 My professional life was once defined by a vision of being “the man in the suit” who dominates through his intellect.
 I may have chosen a “softer” line of work in the not-for-profit sector, but “suit man” remained the vision of success, with all the collateral damage — internal and external — that this archetypal journey through the world entails.
-The transition away from “suit man” has been one of the most painful yet vital journeys of my life.

 I’ve now come to see my greatest strength as my empathetic heart and intuitive wisdom expressed through interpersonal and community work.
 I no long define myself in terms of “career”.
 I am a husband, father, community member, friend and brother.
 I seek at all times to protect, nurture and teach mind, body and spirit, and that of my community, both those parts that are strong, and those that are healing.
 I value and respect synchronicity and The Middle Way.